My Personal History Book

 I was deeply moved by his word and tears came to my eyes.
 My parents

-shed in tears, too.
+shed in tears,

 I'm going to a Women's University to obtain a librarian's license

 now.
-It's my dream to become
+It's my dream

-go and see pictures at Le Musee Louvre and Le Musee d'Orsay in France.
+at Le Musee Louvre and Le Musee d'Orsay in France.

-My hobbies are listening to music and looking up words in the
+My hobbies are listening to music and looking up words in the dictionary.

 Today, I am going to talk about my personal history book.

-My parents have published "Hashiritareyo-Akoyo" it means
+My parents have published “Hashirikitareyo-Akoyo” it means:“Come

-"Come to Mama, Dear."subtitled
+to Mama, Dear.”

-book at the end.
+of the book at the end.

 I have been sick since I was born, and my parents had a lot of trouble.